Nuclei and automorphism groups of generalized twisted Gabidulin codes: Introduction

 There is another equivalence relation on rank metric codes called \emph{isometry} introduced in \cite{de_la_cruz_algebraic_2016}.
 When $m\neq n$, the equivalence of rank metric codes is the same as the isometry.
 However, when $m=n$, we say that $\cC_1$ is \emph{isometric} to $\cC_2$ if $\cC_1$ is equivalent to $\cC_2$ or $\cC_2^{\top}$, where $\cC^{\top}_2:=\{X^t \mid X \in \cC_2\},$ is the so called \emph{adjoint code} of $\cC_2$.

-In this article we will be interested in the case $\K=\F_{q^n}$.
+In this article we will be interested in the case $\K=\F_{q}$.
 Let $\cC$ be a rank metric code in $\F_q^{m\times n}$.
 When $d(\cC)=d$, it is well-known that

 which is a $q$-analog of the Singleton bound for the rank metric distance; see \cite{delsarte_bilinear_1978}.
-When the equality holds, we call $\cC$ a \emph{maximum rank distance} (MRD for short) code.
+When equality holds, we call $\cC$ a \emph{maximum rank distance} (MRD for short) code.

 The main application of rank metric codes is in the construction of error correcting codes for {\it random network coding} \cite{koetter_coding_2008}.
-Nonetheless, there are several interesting structures in finite geometry, such as quasifields and splitting dimensional dual hyperovals, which can be equivalently described as rank metric codes; see \cite{dempwolff_dimensional_2014,johnson_handbook_2007,lunardon_kernels_2016,yoshiara_dimensional_2006}.
+Nonetheless, there are several interesting structures in finite geometry, such as quasifields, splitting dimensional dual hyperovals and maximum scattered subspaces, which can be equivalently described as rank metric codes; see \cite{csajbok_maximum_2017,dempwolff_orthogonal_2015,johnson_handbook_2007,lunardon_kernels_2017,sheekey_rank-metric_arxiv,yoshiara_dimensional_2006}.
 For instance, the spreadset derived from a quasifield of order $q^n$ is an MRD code in $\F_q^{n\times n}$ and its minimum distance is $n$.

 For MRD codes with minimum distance less than $\min\{m,n\}$, there are a few known constructions.
 The first and most famous family is due to Gabidulin \cite{gabidulin_MRD_1985} and Delsarte \cite{delsarte_bilinear_1978} who found it independently.
 This family is later generalized by Kshevetskiy and Gabidulin in \cite{kshevetskiy_new_2005}, and we often call them \emph{generalized Gabidulin codes}.